ietf-wg-dprive/draft-ietf-dprive-early-data/draft-ghedini-dprive-early-data.md

 ## Acknowledgments

+Thanks to Martin Thomson, Mark Nottingham and Willy Tarreau for writing
-This document was heavily inspired by {{?RFC8470}}.
-Daniel Kahn Gillmor and Colm MacCárthaigh also provided important ideas and contributions.
+{{?RFC8470}} which heavily inspired this document, and to Daniel Kahn Gillmor and Colm MacCárthaigh who also provided important ideas and contributions.